Southern Leaf-tailed Gecko image p1200318 144KB

 They are found in the greater Sydney area, and live in dark sandstone crevices and cluttered garages.

-They drop their tail when threatened.
+Dropping their tail is their last resort.
 The tail wriggles frantically and thus allows the gecko to slip away.

-The Australian Biological Resources Study lists nearly 80 species of gecko in Australia.
+The Australian Reptile Online Database lists 194 species of gecko in Australia in 24 genera.

 These photos were taken in Cheltenham in Sydney.